 They use this data to provide individualized, bespoke customer experiences via their cross-channel strategies, develop predictive models, and glean insights from audience segments.

-But this is just the tip of the iceberg when it comes to how they can use their data to improve their bottom lines.
+But this is just the tip of the iceberg when it comes to how they can use their first-party customer data to improve their bottom lines in the long run.

 Just look at how two well-known companies in two popular industries have taken advantage of their first-party data through inventive and innovative data monetization strategies.